janhancic/hancic.info/README.md

 #### terraform.tfstate

 The state file is not checked-in into the repo.
-While nobody else will work on this repo and run terraform commands against my personal CloudFront account, the file could contain some sensitive information.
+While nobody else will work on this repo and run terraform commands against my personal CloudFlare account, the file could contain some sensitive information.

 At the moment it is simply stored on my computer (with a decent-ish manual backup).